transloadit/uppy/website/src/docs/webcam.md

 Set the preferred mime type for images, for example `'image/png'`.
 If the browser supports rendering the given mime type, the image will be stored in this format.
 Else `image/jpeg` is used by default.

 If no preferred image mime type is given, the Webcam plugin will prefer types listed in the [`allowedFileTypes` restriction](/docs/uppy/#restrictions), if any.

+### `mobileNativeCamera`

+Replaces Uppy’s custom camera UI on mobile with the native device UI, accessed via two buttons: “Take Picture” and “Record Video”.
+Defaults to `false`.

 ### `locale: {}`